An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: A general theorem on rates of convergence for stochastic processes

 \section{A general theorem on rates of convergence for stochastic processes}

-We begin the paper with a very general convergence theorem for stochastic processes that satisfy an almost-supermartingale condition.
-Crucially, this theorem is not just concerned with plain convergence, but in particular also provides a rate of convergence for the associated process, both in expectation and almost surely, as described in the introduction above.
-This convergence theorem will then be instantiated in the subsequent sections to yield various applications in stochastic approximation, all of which inherit the convergence rates formulated here.
-We also take the opportunity to provide some useful results concerning regularity moduli, which will be essential for the various applications of our main theorem.
+We begin with our general convergence theorem for stochastic processes that satisfy an almost-supermartingale condition.
+Crucially, this theorem is not just concerned with plain convergence, but also provides a rate of convergence for the associated process, both in expectation and almost surely.
+The theorem will then be instantiated in the subsequent sections to yield various applications in stochastic approximation, all of which inherit the convergence rates formulated here.

-For both this section and the remainder of the paper, we fix a probability space $(\Omega,\mathcal{F},\PP)$ and we understand all measure-theoretic and probabilistic notions, such as random variables, (conditional) expectations $\EE$ and almost-sureness (which we abbreviate by a.s.), to be defined relative to it.
-All random variables, unless specified otherwise, are assume to be real-valued and (in-)equalities between random variables, if not specified otherwise, are understood to hold almost surely.

-We now discuss the main ingredients required for our main theorem.
-We begin by recalling some fundamental results, the first of which is a well-known concentration inequality for nonnegative supermartingales due to Ville \cite{Ville1939} (see also \cite{Metivier1982} for a detailed overview of concentration inequalities for martingales):
+We first discuss the main ingredients we require, the first of which is a well-known concentration inequality for nonnegative supermartingales due to Ville \cite{Ville1939} (see also \cite{Metivier1982} for a detailed overview of concentration inequalities for martingales):

 \begin{lemma} Let $(U_n)$ be a nonnegative supermartingale.
 Then for any $a>0$ we have

 \end{lemma}

 Further, we will rely on Jensen's inequality for (conditional) expectations (the following formulation of which is taken from \cite{Kle2020}, see Theorems 7.9 and 8.20 therein):